Ricky5panish/Ricky5panish.github.io/pe-runtime-crypter.md

 In the task manager we see our window application running in a new process under our stub.
 <img src="assets/images/taskmgr.PNG" width="70%" height="70%">

-If we take a look at the stub with CFF Explorer we can find our attached file under "resources".
+If we take a look at the stub with CFF Explorer we can find our attached file under "resource editor".
 Also it is clear to see that the file is encrypted.

 <img src="assets/images/encrypted.PNG" width="70%" height="70%">